Danielle Barden specialises in criminal and extradition law. Danielle also practises in public, prison and civil law.

-Danielle has experience at the Crown Court, appearing in cases for both the prosecution and defence concerning offences including fraud, burglary, assault and drugs offences.
+Danielle has experience at the Crown Court, appearing in cases for both the prosecution and defence concerning offences including fraud, burglary, assault, stalking and drugs offences.

-She has also regularly appeared at the Magistrates’ and Youth Courts in a wide range of cases involving joint enterprise, multiple co-defendants and offences including assault, theft and criminal damage.
+She has also regularly appeared at the Magistrates’, Youth and Crown Courts in a wide range of cases involving joint enterprise, multiple co-defendants and offences including assault, theft, driving and criminal damage.

-Danielle regularly appears in extradition proceedings at Westminster Magistrates’ Court.
+Danielle regularly appears in extradition proceedings at Westminster Magistrates’ Court and the Royal Courts of Justice.
 She represents defendants whose extradition has been requested to countries throughout Europe and has assisted in a number of lengthy extradition cases involving Part 2 countries.
-These cases have included concerns over prison conditions amounting to the inhuman and degrading treatment of prisoners.

 Danielle accepts professional discipline and regulatory instructions.